azsk/DevOpsKit-docs/13-Tenant Security Solution Setup/Readme.md

                   -Verbose
   ```

 With this step the installation is complete.
-The following step will walk you through the validation steps.
+The following step will walk you through the steps to validate setup.

 **Note:** Tenant Security Solution does not support customization of app service name.